FahedSabellioglu/genn/README.md

 1. Preprocessing:
 	- Parsing txt, json, and csv files.
-	- NLTK and regex tokenization support.
+	- NLTK, regex and spacy tokenization support.
 	- GloVe and fastText pretrained embeddings, with the ability to fine-tune for your data.
 2. Architectures and customization:
 	- LSTM and GRU, with variable size.